 1. Man-in-the-middle attacks

 Hackers can create their own network to stand between your device and the destination (website or service), making all your Internet traffic pass right through their eyes – hence “man-in-the-middle.”
 Once they have access to your communications, hackers can easily steal your sensitive information.
 What is more, they can intercept your traffic and lure you into malicious websites without you even noticing that something there is not right.
+In order to have a safe and fast wireless internet connection for your business, it’s recommended to have a business broadband compare.

 2. Wi-Fi sniffing